 Please welcome guest author Tamara Girardi with a post that challenges the old adage, “write what you know.”
+This post contains affiliate links that earn commissions for this website from qualifying purchases.

 In mid-October, I attended a literary evening with Jodi Picoult as part of the Pittsburgh Arts & Lectures series.